 With the coming of Spring, a fresh palette, rich with green and the promise of warmth, provides the setting for bucolic — and sybaritic — diversions.
 Hike into the woods, spread out a blanket, and dine on a gourmet picnic.
 Later in the day, create a festive atmosphere in the pub, brimming with billiards, fine art, and music from the jukebox.

 Summer brings ideal mornings for fly fishing on glassy Copper Pond, days full of exercise and exploring our 300 acres on foot or bicycle, followed by an afternoon of mint juleps and croquet.
 Share stories with each other on your private screened porch in the warm evening breeze.
 Bring the kids during our summer family week, or reserve the romantic escape just for you.

-Twin Farms welcomes dogs (up to two - maximum 100 lbs each) in select cabins for an additional fee.
+Twin Farms welcomes dogs (up to two - maximum 100 lbs each) in select cottages for an additional fee.
 In order to ensure the comfort of our guests, employees and your pup we have a few guidelines to follow - please let us know if they will be joining you before arrival.

 Twin Farms welcomes guests ages 16 years and older, with the exception of our two annual family weeks.